UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian.md

 not be a valid Tcp-Linda Linda executable.
 ```

 Also note that there are internal differences between the different NRIS machines in terms of better practice for running Gaussian jobs.
-This will be further discussed in the [Gaussian NRIS machines job examples](gaussian_job_example.md) sections and/or the [Memory and number of cores](gaussian_resources.md) section.
+This will be further discussed in the {ref}`gaussian-job-examples`sections and/or the {ref}`gaussian-resource-utilization` section.